Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Hit:**  1dW + Strength modifier damage and push 1.

 #### Action Recharge

-When you spend an action point, you recover the use of one of your Reaper class powers: *spirit's prank*, *grasping vines* or *unleashed spirit*.
+When you spend an action point, you recover the use of Spirit Entreaty for the encounter.

 ### Talents
 Choose one at character creation.

+* **Arbalest:** Your secondary ability is Constitution.
+If you don't move on your turn, you reduce all unwilling movement you experience by 1 square, and get a +1 bonus to AC until the start of your next turn.
+You are proficient in hide and chainmail armor.
 * **Fleetfoot:** Your secondary ability is Dexterity.
 You can take the Five-Foot Step action as a swift action.
-* **Assault Specialist:** Your secondary ability is Strength.
+* **Strongarm:** Your secondary ability is Strength.
 You get a +1 bonus to attacks with weapons with the thrown (light) or thrown (heavy) property.
 Weapons that you throw are transported back into your hand by the spirits immediately after you make the attack.
 While wearing light or no armor, add your Strength to Armor Class instead of Dexterity/Intelligence if it is higher.
-* **Arbalest:** Your secondary ability is Constitution.
-If you don't move on your turn, you reduce all unwilling movement you experience by 1 square, and get a +1 bonus to AC until the start of your next turn.
-You are proficient in hide and chainmail armor.

 ### Powers
 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Dexterity instead.
-You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your talent.
+You can replace any reference to the discipline's secondary ability with the secondary ability linked to your talent.

 **Class Disciplines:** Starfall.